NWPU-IVIP/Seg-CycleGAN/README.md

 # Seg-CycleGAN

+This repository provides:

-This repository provides the official code implementation of Seg-CycleGAN.
+1. the official code implementation of Seg-CycleGAN
+2. the HRSID-DIOR dataset used in our research.

-Use `train.py` to start training.
+- Use `train.py` to start training.

-The Seg-CycleGAN model is located in the `model/cycle_gan_model.py`.
+- The Seg-CycleGAN model is located in the `model/cycle_gan_model.py`.

 Paper link: [Seg-CycleGAN : SAR-to-optical image translation  guided by a downstream task](https://ieeexplore.ieee.org/abstract/document/10872937)